omnivector-solutions/osd-documentation/operations/monitoring.rst

    $ juju deploy prometheus2
    $ juju relate prometheus-node-exporter:prometheus prometheus2:scrape

-Please refer to these charm's documentation for configuration details.
+Please refer to these charms' documentation for configuration details.

 Prometheus Slurm exporter
 =========================

 The subordinate charm `slurm-exporter
-<https://charmhub.io/slurm-exporter>`_ exports metrics about Slurm:
+<https://charmhub.io/slurm-exporter>`_ exports metrics about Slurm, such as the
 state of nodes, jobs, partitions, accounts, scheduler, CPUs, and GPUs.
 To monitor the cluster, deploy the application and relate it to ``slurmrestd-charm``: